cbushdor/MyHeadersFill_file/vimrc/README.md

 Follow these steps:

-      - type esc key
+      - Type <esc> key

-      - position cursor at first line in file
+      - Position cursor at first line in file

-      - go to insert mode type i
+      - Go to insert mode type i

-      - type 'ctrl-h' a header will show up according to file type extension of your file.
+      - Type <ctrl-h> (control-h) a header will show up according to file type extension of your file.

-      - Then save it: esc key :w return.
+      - Then save it: <esc> key :w <return>.

 | Field name     | Use      | Update time |